ReFreezed/GuiLove/README.md

 ## API

-Check the source code for more info.
+Check the source code for more and up-to-date info.
+These lists are outdated!

 ### Gui Methods

 ```
+keypressed, keyreleased, textinput
+mousepressed, mousemoved, mousereleased, wheelmoved
 update
 draw

-keypressed, keyreleased, textinput
-mousepressed, mousemoved, mousereleased, wheelmoved

 areStandardKeysActive, setStandardKeysActive
 blur